yeti/manticore-django/README.md

 Vagrant Configuration
 ---------------------

-        `fab vagrant`

-Here is an example configuration for Vagrant. `nginx` and `cron` are disabled.

 Usage scenario: you can use Pycharm to remotely connect to the Vagrant box for development.

-* Configure PyCharm 2.7+ Vagrant option to use a Debian 6+ 64-bit machine
-* Set the Project Interpreter to a Remote 127.0.0.1:2222
-* Database changes aren't persisted between Vagrant instances *

-Requirements:
+In development, `nginx`, `gunicorn`, and `cron` are disabled.

+1. `fab up`
+2. `fab vagrant up`
+3. `fab vagrant ...`
+4. `fab working up`
+5. `fab working ...`

+(1) and (2) are equivalent of each other.
+Both will setup a Vagrant instance.

+(3) will allow you to issue any of the regular commands such as `deploy` and `restartapp` using Vagrant's configuration.

+(4) and (5) are identical to Vagrant except that `manage.py` is run from `/vagrant/`'s directory, which is shared between host and client, instead of the repository's copy.
+When Vagrant is run, `/vagrant/<proj_name>/manage.py` replaces the one specified in `VIRTUALENV_HOME`.
+Make sure that you configure `BROKER_URL` if you intend to run `fab working up`.

+## Setting up PyCharm

+Prerequisites:

 * VirtualBox
 * Vagrant

-* Debian 6 box
+Steps:

+1. Configure PyCharm 2.7+ Vagrant settings to a Debian 6+ 64-bit machine
+2. Set the Project Interpreter to a Remote 127.0.0.1:2222
+3. Change your *Run > Configuration* to bind to host `0.0.0.0`
+4. Configure `Vagrantfile` to forward guest port `8000` to a host port

+## local_settings.py

-Example Fabric configuration in local_settings.py:
+Example Fabric configuration in `local_settings.py`:

         ...